dedkryl/curl_3_07_2024/docs/HTTP-COOKIES.md

   can also set and access cookies.

-  Since curl and libcurl are plain HTTP clients without any knowledge of or capability to handle JavaScript, such cookies are not detected or used.
+  Since curl and libcurl are plain HTTP clients without any knowledge of or capability to handle JavaScript, such cookies will not be detected or used.

   Often, if you want to mimic what a browser does on such websites, you can record web browser HTTP traffic when using such a site and then repeat the